percona/pmm-doc/docs/details/api.md

 You can authenticate your request using the HTTPS header.

 !!! caution alert alert-warning "Important"
     Use the `-k` or `--insecure` parameter to force cURL to ignore invalid and self-signed SSL certificate errors.
 The option will skip the SSL verification process, and you can bypass any SSL errors while still having SSL-encrypted communication.
 However, using the `--insecure`  parameter is not recommended.
 Although the data transfer is encrypted, it is not entirely secure.
 For enhanced security of your PMM installation, you need valid SSL certificates.
-For information on validating SSL certificates, visit: https://github.com/percona/pmm-doc/blob/decdf601c580174c7daa245e12b3c06e4f1e6319/docs/how-to/secure.md
+For information on validating SSL certificates, refer to: [SSL certificates](../how-to/secure.md).

-**Example**

 ```sh
 curl -H "Authorization: Bearer <api_key>" https://127.0.0.1/v1/version